Whalefall (novel): Reception

 Whalefall received generally positive reviews and was included in a list of the "Best Thrillers of 2023" by the New York Times.
 Sarah Lyall of the New York Times described the book as a "crazily enjoyable, beat-the-clock adventure story about fathers, sons, guilt and the mysteries of the sea," and compared the book to the survival film 127 Hours.
 Lyall also suggested that the psychological explorations of Jay's and Mitt's relationship can sometimes feel "a bit heavy-handed."
 A positive review in Paste suggested that the book plays with readers' expectations through its similarity to archetypal stories about people being swallowed by marine animals, such as the Biblical story of Jonah.
 NPR's Up First podcast described the book as a "page-turning thriller" and a "deep meditation on fathers, sons and loss."

 Film adaptation

 On August 1, 2023, just before the book's publication, Imagine Entertainment announced that it had struck a pre-emptive film rights deal.

 On March 7, 2024, it was reported that 20th Century Studios won a bidding war for the theatrical distribution rights to the adaptation, co-written by Kraus with director Brian Duffield.

 On March 5, 2025, Austin Abrams was announced to star in the film, while on March 27, Josh Brolin was announced to co-star with Abrams.
-Elisabeth Shue, John Ortiz, Jane Levy, and Emily Rudd were announced to star on June 5, with production expected to occur the week after.
+Elisabeth Shue, John Ortiz, Jane Levy, and Emily Rudd were announced to star on June 5.
+The film is scheduled to be released in the United States on October 16, 2026, by 20th Century Studios.